 - Arbitration: If you do not agree at a benefits review conference, you can chose to have an independent arbitrator hear evidence and decide on the disputed issues.

 - A contested case hearing: If arbitration is not chosen to resolve the dispute, a hearing will be scheduled and both the insurer and injured worker will have the chance to present arguments to a hearing officer.
 The hearing officer will notify you of his legally binding decision in writing.

 - An appeal before the Division of Workers’ Compensation appeals panel: The appeals panel reviews written arguments about why the decision made by the hearing officer was not appropriate.

 - Judicial review of the decisions that were made by the Division of Workers’ compensation.
 A judge will review the actions taken during the appeals process with the Division of Workers’ Compensation.

 You need to understand your legal rights and make compelling arguments at every different stage of the appeals process.
 If you fail to respond in a timely manner when an insurer contests a workers’ compensation claim, you may be unable to secure benefits.
 Workers’ compensation laws indicate that you cannot sue your employer if the company buys workers’ compensation insurance, so you may lose out on your only option for getting benefits after a work injury.

 Abbott and Associates, L.L.C. has extensive experience representing clients throughout the entire dispute resolution process.
-Call today to schedule a consultation with a Houston, TX workplace injury lawyer for help when an insurer contests a workers’ compensation claim.
+Call today to schedule a consultation with a Texas workplace injury lawyer for help when an insurer contests a workers’ compensation claim.